|

 one might prefer to suppress some of these extra terms.
 One criterion

-for suppression could be the following: given the last term of some
+for suppression could be the following: given the last term

 and any term